OpenDrupal/archived-opendrupal-course-template/readme.md

 ## Slides
 Directory: /slide-foundation
 The reveal.js framework for slides with Open Drupal styling.
 Reveal.js is included as node package and stored in the repository to

+## CSS/SCSS Development
+Directory: /slide-foundation
+You can update the source stylesheet of the template by editing open-drupal.scss found in /css/source .
+For this directory Grunt is already setup to watch for changes, run `gulp watch` to automatically compile scss changes to the css.